-E. This ordinance grants a defense in the event that an unlawful detainer action is commenced in violation of this ordinance.
-Violation of this ordinance shall be punishable as set forth in Chapter 2.56 of the Hermosa Beach Municipal Code.

-F. Nothing in this ordinance shall relieve the tenant of liability for the unpaid rent, which the landlord may seek after expiration of the local emergency, and the tenant must repay within six months of the expiration of the local emergency.
+- E. This ordinance grants a defense in the event that an unlawful detainer action is commenced in violation of this ordinance.
+Violation of this ordinance shall be punishable as set forth in Chapter 2.56 of the Hermosa Beach Municipal Code. - F. Nothing in this ordinance shall relieve the tenant of liability for the unpaid rent, which the landlord may seek after expiration of the local emergency, and the tenant must repay within six months of the expiration of the local emergency.
 A landlord may not charge or collect a late fee for rent that is delayed for the reasons stated in this ordinance; nor may a landlord seek rent that is delayed for the reasons stated in this ordinance through the eviction process.

-G. No other legal remedies available to landlord are affected by this ordinance.

-SECTION 3.
-Temporary Moratorium on Evictions for Non-Payment of Rent by Commercial Tenants Impacted by the COVID-19 Crisis.

-A. Commercial landlords in the City are hereby prohibited from (a) charging rent and (b) evicting commercial tenants for nonpayment of rent with respect to tenants whose businesses are subject to the Orders or are otherwise limited or closed (voluntarily or by mandate) to prevent or reduce the spread of COVID-19 and who demonstrate lost income and inability to pay rent as a result of such limitation or closure or other demonstrated financial impact related to COVID-19.

-B. A landlord knows of a tenant's lost income and inability to pay rent within the meaning of this Order if the tenant, within 30 days after the date rent is due, notifies the landlord in writing of the lost income and inability to pay rent due to a limitation or closure of the tenant's business related to COVID-19, with appropriate supporting documentation.
+A landlord shall not commence an eviction during the six months after the end of the local emergency, so long as the tenant pays rent in a timely manner after the period of local emergency and is repaying the past due rent that accrued during the emergency period.
+Nonpayment of rent in accordance with the terms of this ordinance shall not be grounds for eviction of a tenant even after expiration of the local emergency.
+Landlords are strongly encouraged to offer payment plans to tenants after the period of local emergency. - G. No other legal remedies available to landlord are affected by this ordinance. - SECTION 3.
+Temporary Moratorium on Evictions for Non-Payment of Rent by Commercial Tenants Impacted by the COVID-19 Crisis. - A. During the period of local emergency declared in response to COVID-19, no commercial landlord shall endeavor to evict a tenant for nonpayment of rent if the tenant demonstrates that the Commercial landlords in the City are hereby prohibited from (a) charging rent and (b) evicting commercial tenants for nonpayment of rent with respect to tenant's whose businesses are is subject to the Orders referenced in Section 1 above or are is otherwise limited or closed (voluntarily or by mandate) to prevent or reduce the spread of COVID-19 and who the tenant demonstrates lost income and inability to pay rent as a result of such limitation or closure or other demonstrated financial impact related to COVID-19. - B. A landlord knows of a tenant's lost income and inability to pay rent within the meaning of this Order if the tenant, within 30 days after the date rent is due, notifies the landlord in writing of the lost income and inability to pay rent due to a limitation or closure of the tenant's business related to COVID-19, with appropriate supporting documentation.
 If a tenant suffers only a partial loss of income, the tenant shall pay the pro-rated share of their rent that corresponds to the income they generated during the period of loss.
 For purposes of this Order, "in writing" includes email or text communications to a landlord or the landlord's representative with whom the tenant has previously corresponded by email or text.
-All financial information provided to the landlord shall be kept in confidence and only used for evaluating the tenant's claim or enforcing this provision.

-C. This Ordinance grants a defense in the event that an unlawful detainer action is commenced in violation of this order.
+All financial information provided to the landlord shall be kept in confidence and only used for evaluating the tenant's claim or enforcing this provision. - C. This Ordinance grants a defense in the event that an unlawful detainer action is commenced in violation of this ordinanceer.
 Violation of this ordinance shall be punishable as set forth in Chapter 2.56 of the Hermosa Beach Municipal Code.